RikVN/Neural_DRS/DRS_jury.md

 # DRS Jury #

-DRS Jury is a DRS parsing evaluation tool that has the same capabilities as Counter, plus a lot more:
+DRS Jury is a DRS parsing evaluation tool (introduced in [this paper](https://www.aclweb.org/anthology/2020.emnlp-main.371.pdf)) that has the same capabilities as [Counter](https://www.aclweb.org/anthology/L18-1267.pdf), plus a lot more:

 * Averaging over multiple output files (recommended to do this)
 * Comparing different experiments easily